Today’s Wonder of the Day was inspired by adreannah from AL. adreannah Wonders, “Who invented gum?” Thanks for WONDERing with us, adreannah!

 Chewing gum has a history—a long, long, loooong history.
 In fact, the oldest piece of chewing gum ever found is thought to be 9,000 years old!

 Before World War II, gum was still made from chicle.
 That's right!
-The same stuff Mayan Indians had been chomping on for centuries.
+The same stuff the Maya had been chomping on for centuries.
 Chicle is a latex sap derived from the sapodilla, a native Central American tree.

 One of the advantages of chicle is that it softens when warmed by the heat of your mouth.
 This makes it highly chewable.